tidalcycles/vscode-tidalcycles/README.md

 xfadeIn #s# 4 $ #c#
 ```

-Note that the extension does not come with default key bindings to not interfere with your set up.
-In order to execute
+Note that the extension **does not come with default key bindings** as to not interfere with your current key bindings.
-the commands through key combinations you need to wire them up in the `Keyboard Shortcut` preferences.
+In order to execute the commands through key combinations you need to wire them up in the `Keyboard Shortcut`
+preferences.

-If the 9 predefined shortcut slots are not enough, you can also define new ones by creating new keyboard mappings.
+If the 9 predefined shortcut commands are not enough, you can also define new ones by creating new keyboard mappings.
 Defining a shortcut like this also has the added benefit of allowing for multiple, top level commands to be specified in
 the same shortcut.
 Below is an example that needs to go into your `keybindings.json` file.
+Note the `\r\n` added to
+define two top level commands in the same shortcut.

 ```
 {